 Teradata UNION ALL – The New Features of Release 16

-The Optimizer will decide to execute the query without using these features if cost estimations for the traditional execution plan are lower.
-As always, it’s essential to support the Optimizer with correct statistics.
+The Optimizer will opt for executing the query through conventional methods if the cost estimations for the traditional execution plan are lower.
+It is crucial to provide the Optimizer with accurate statistics.

-Before Teradata 16, the execution plan for a join between a derived table or view containing UNION ALL looks like this:
+Prior to Teradata 16, the execution plan for a join involving a derived table or view that includes a UNION ALL operation appeared as follows: